heathca/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/New-MoveRequest.md

 ### -CheckInitialProvisioningSetting
 The CheckInitialProvisioningSetting switch specifies that the move request checks the IsExcludedFromProvisioning setting on the target database when you don't specify a target database for the move.
 You don't need to specify a value with this switch.

 The IsExcludedFromProvisioning setting allows the database to be excluded from provisioning new mailboxes.
+This is not available to tenant asministrators.
+It's only available to datacenter operations staff.

 ```yaml
 Type: SwitchParameter